awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/cp_with_ec2spot.md

 ---
-title: "Creating a Capacity Provider using ASG with EC2 Spot instances"
+title: "Create a Capacity Provider using ASG with EC2 Spot instances"
-chapter: true
 weight: 20
----

-Creating a Capacity Provider using ASG with EC2 Spot instances.
 ---

 To create the CP, follow these steps:

 * Open the [ECS console] (https://console.aws.amazon.com/ecs/home) in the region where you are looking to launch your cluster.
 * Click *Clusters*